tenet-org/tenet-docs/docs/oracle/advanced-features.md

 ## Conclusion

-Chainlink's advanced features significantly expand the scope of what smart contracts can achieve.
-From fair randomness in gaming to automated contract execution and accessing a world of data through external adapters, Chainlink empowers developers to build more sophisticated, reliable, and impactful blockchain applications.
+Tenet Oracle's advanced features significantly expand the scope of what smart contracts can achieve.
+From fair randomness in gaming to automated contract execution and accessing a world of data through external adapters, Tenet Oracle empowers developers to build more sophisticated, reliable, and impactful blockchain applications.